Have you suffered a Slip and Fall in Florida and need a lawyer?

-Let our experienced attorneys at Brooks Law Group listen to your case and decide together how to hold the negligent property owner accountable for their failure to keep you safe while visiting their premises.
+Let our experienced attorneys at Brooks Law Group listen to your case.
+Let’s decide together how to hold the negligent property owner accountable for their failure to keep you safe while visiting their premises.
 Don’t pay for someone else’s negligence.

 Time Limits on Premises Liability Claims in Florida

 Under Florida’s statute of limitations, the deadline to file a personal injury lawsuit against a property owner is four years after the accident occurred on the property.
-If the deadline is missed, then your case will be dismissed, unless a rare exception applies for an extension.
-A Florida premises liability lawyer can get your paperwork done correctly and filed on time.
+If you miss this deadline, then your case will be dismissed, unless a rare exception applies for an extension.
+A Florida premises liability lawyer can take care of your paperwork correctly and file on time.

-The same deadline applies to lawsuits to file over property damage that was caused by the accident.
+The same deadline to file applies to lawsuits over property damage resulting from the accident.

 The sooner you file the claim, the more time you will have to build a case and negotiate with insurance adjusters and the defendant’s legal team.
 Filing a claim soon could also give you leverage to negotiate the best settlement possible and maybe avoid going to court.
 Perhaps most importantly, crucial evidence can disappear if you wait too long to file a claim.
 For these reasons, do not hesitate to contact a lawyer as soon as possible after a premises liability accident.